lucidworks/streams/README.md

 If you find these demos useful to you or your company's search processes, please star this repo and get in touch with [Lucidworks directly](https://lucidworks.com/ppc/lucidworks-fusion-solr/?utm_source=streams) for more information.

-If you have any questions or comments for the #stream team [please open an issue](https://github.com/lucidworks/streams/issues)!
+If you have any questions or comments for the Stream Team, [please open an issue](https://github.com/lucidworks/streams/issues)!